Lawrenceville Pedestrian Accident Attorney

 What Are the Rights and Duties of Pedestrians in Georgia?

-As a pedestrian in Georgia, you have certain rights and responsibilities.
+As a pedestrian in Georgia, you have certain rights and responsibilities under O.C.G.A.
+Title 40, Chapter 6, Article 5.
 State law gives pedestrians the right of way in crosswalks but requires them to use due care when crossing any road.
-Additionally, pedestrians must not suddenly dart into the path of an oncoming vehicle that is so close that the driver can’t yield.
+Additionally, pedestrians must not suddenly dart into the path of an oncoming vehicle that is so close that the driver cannot yield.
 Georgia law also requires pedestrians to obey traffic signals unless otherwise directed by a law enforcement officer.

 In addition, pedestrians cannot walk on the side of the road or on the shoulder while intoxicated.
 People on foot must use sidewalks when available.
 If not, they can walk on the side of the road or shoulder as far away from traffic as possible.